-Catherine Matthias, author of the not yet published children’s picture book A Circle is Born, and six other children’s books produced by Scholastic/Children’s Press (hardcover, softcover, boxed set) including Too Many Balloons, I Love Cats, Over-Under, and In the Door/Out the DoorDissection, provided this review of former literary agent Mark Malatesta.
+Catherine Matthias, author of the children’s book The Word Gobblers (Square One), and six other children’s books produced by Scholastic/Children’s Press (hardcover, softcover, boxed set) including Too Many Balloons, I Love Cats, Over-Under, and In the Door/Out the DoorDissection, provided this review of former literary agent Mark Malatesta.
 Catherine worked with Mark to improve her query letter resulting in her being offered representation by literary agent Janet Reid.
 Scroll below to learn more.
 Click here to see all Mark Malatesta reviews.
 And click here to learn more about Literary Agent Undercover and The Bestselling Author after you read the review about Mark Malatesta below by Catherine.

 Mark Malatesta Review by Catherine Matthias